MrDanielHarka/note-app/project/documentation.md

 **[Blabla register or login snippet]**

 The Nodemon package was also super useful.
 A node server needs to be stopped every single time a code change has been made and needs to be started again, so that the changes would be reflected on the app.
-Nodemon solves this useless waste of time by automatically restarting the backend every single time a change has been made.
-It can be imagined as an 'HTML live server' or 'ng serve', but for the Node.js backend.
+Nodemon solves this useless waste of time by automatically restarting the backend every single time the document is saved.
+It can be imagined as an HTML 'live server' or Angular's 'ng serve', but for the Node.js backend.

 Daniel worked mostly on this part, but got help from Jozsef.
 NodeJS.
 Express.
 Cors.
 Json.
 Nodemon.

 [Top ↑](#top)

-### Desktop <a id="the-desktop"></a>
+### Desktop

 Jozsef carried out this part.
 Lalalaaaa.